 When developing time sharing schedules, it is imperative that both parents are cooperative.
 In most cases, a court may designate specific timeframes and days for time sharing.
 Holidays and school breaks may alternate from year to year.

 The costs and modes of transportation are usually agreed upon by the parents.
 Once a time sharing schedule is definitive, both parents are expected to be punctual and to avoid disruption of the other parent’s time with the child.
 Parents are required to notify each other 24 hours in advance if there is a need to keep the child for a longer or shorter time than specified.
 If there is an emergency, parents should notify each other as soon as possible.

 A qualified time sharing attorney like those at the Law Office of Silverman, Vorhis & Mack can help you work out an agreeable time sharing arrangement with your former spouse or partner.

 Visitation schedules should be arranged with the parents and approved by a judge (or other hearing officer).
 Child visitation rights require both parents to have positive relations with each other.
 If a parent’s visitation time is interfered with, a court can fine the parent that is responsible for the interference, order mandatory community service, or order a change in the visitation plan altogether.

 Contact a Family Attorney in Gainesville, FL

 Parenting plans for separated parents can become stressful, frustrating, and even disastrous.
 While equal parenting plans are desirable, there are often circumstances that breach the safety and well-being of the child — in which case, the child deserves to be with the most suitable parent.
-At the Law Office of Silverman, Mack & Associates, we have experienced family law attorneys who can assist your family to ensure that your children are protected during legal matters.
+At the Law Office of Silverman, Vorhis & Mack, we have experienced family law attorneys who can assist your family to ensure that your children are protected during legal matters.
 Contact us today.